meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 3. Import processes place media in this continuous timeline
 4. Rendering/presentation samples this continuous representation as needed

-This approach inverts the traditional workflow—instead of forcing all media to conform to a single rate early in the process, the system maintains the original temporal information until the final presentation stage.
+Instead of forcing all media to conform to a single rate early in the process, the original temporal information until the final presentation stage.

 ## Benefits of the Natural-Rate Approach

-The natural-rate workflow offers several key advantages:
+A natural-rate workflow offers several key advantages:

 1. **Preservation of Information**: Media retains its original temporal characteristics throughout the editorial process.